JeffMcClintock/GMPI/README.md

     </Audio>
   </Plugin>
 ```
 Every plugin has a unique-identifier (the 'id') this can be a URI, a GUID or as in this example, the manufacturer and plugins names.
-Then the XML lists the plugins parameters, and then it's I/O (audio and MIDI input and output channels).
+Then the XML lists the plugins parameters, and then its I/O (audio and MIDI input and output channels).
 A plugin can have any number of audio connections, and any number of MIDI connections.
 The third pin provides access to the parameter.

 # Thread safe by default